ansible-collections/community.general/commit-rights.md

   - Squash, avoid merges whenever possible, use GitHub's squash commits or cherry pick if needed (bisect thanks you).
   - Be active.
 Committers who have no activity on the project (through merges, triage, commits, and so on) will have their permissions suspended.
-  - Consider backwards compatibility (goes back to "don't break existing playbooks").
+  - Consider backwards compatibility (goes back to "don not break existing playbooks").
   - Write tests.
 PRs with tests are looked at with more priority than PRs without tests that should have them included.
 While not all changes require tests, be sure to add them for bug fixes or functionality changes.
   - Discuss with other committers, specially when you are unsure of something.
   - Document!
 If your PR is a new feature or a change to behavior, make sure you've updated all associated documentation or have notified the right people to do so.